Tomorrow Beauty, treatments with scientifically proven effectiveness,

 The egg, protein superstar

-Daily egg consumption can be included in a balanced diet for most people, but it depends on individual nutritional needs, food preferences and overall health.
+Daily egg consumption can be included in a balanced diet for most people, but it depends on individual nutritional needs, food preferences, and overall health.
 Here are some points to consider:

-1. Nutrient-Rich : Eggs are an excellent source of high-quality protein and also contain vitamins, minerals, essential fatty acids and antioxidants, such as vitamin A, vitamin D, vitamin B12, iron and zinc.
+1. Nutrient-rich : Eggs are an excellent source of high-quality protein and also contain vitamins, minerals, essential fatty acids, and antioxidants, such as vitamin A, vitamin D, vitamin B12, iron, and zinc.

-2. Weight Control : Eggs are high in protein and nutrients while being relatively low in calories, which can promote satiety and aid in weight control when eaten as part of a balanced diet.
+2. Weight Control : Eggs are rich in protein and nutrients while being relatively low in calories, which can promote satiety and aid in weight control when eaten as part of a balanced diet.

-4. Food Allergies : Some people may be allergic to eggs, so it is important to take this into consideration.
+4. Food allergies : Some people may be allergic to eggs, so it is important to take this into consideration.

 Animal proteins versus plant proteins

-Since a protein must contain the 8 essential amino acids to be properly assimilated and since we know that plant proteins are naturally deficient in essential amino acids, we also understand that it is essential to combine plant proteins with each other to cover all of our needs and avoid suffering from deficiencies.
+Since a protein must contain all 8 essential amino acids to be properly assimilated and we know that plant proteins are naturally deficient in essential amino acids, we also understand that it is essential to combine plant proteins with each other to cover all of our needs and avoid suffering from deficiencies.

 What proportions should be respected?

-- 3 to 4 parts cereals to 1 part legumes: couscous-chickpeas, lentils-rice, red beans-rice, bread-hummus.
+3 to 4 parts cereals to 1 part legumes: couscous-chickpeas, lentils-rice, red beans-rice, bread-hummus.

 Here you will find traditional dishes from all regions of the world!